gialexan/42cursus-so_long/README.md

 # So_long
-This is the first graphic project at [42](https://www.42sp.org.br), a very small 2D game.
+This is the first graphic project at [42](https://www.42sp.org.br).

 ### What is so_long?
 So_long is an individual project in [42](https://www.42sp.org.br) hat requires us to create a very small 2D game.